 The course comes with one complete module for walking you through a step-by-step process for creating, promoting, and delivering a high-converting webinar.
-There is another module that helps you craft high-converting webinar email sequences.
+In addition, there is another module that helps you craft high-converting webinar email sequences.

 3. Takes a Hands-on Approach to Online Training

-Another thing I like about the program is that it takes an extremely hands-on approach while showing you the ropes for creating and launching an online course.
+Another thing I like about DCA is that it takes an extremely hands-on approach while showing you the ropes for creating and launching an online course.

-Every module of the course is packed with practical exercises, including worksheets, assignments, etc., which ensures that the learning sticks with you for the long term.
+Every course module is packed with practical exercises, including worksheets, assignments, etc., which ensures that the learning sticks with you for the long term.

-You get in-depth tutorials for every kind of technical task, that span nearly all areas of creating and launching an online course.
+You get in-depth tutorials for every kind of technical task that spans nearly all areas of creating and launching an online course.

 5. Best-In-Class Student Support

-Another thing that I like about DCA is the excellent customer support.
+Another thing that I like about Digital Course Academy is the excellent customer support.
 Firstly, you get access to the private Facebook Group.

 6. Proven Record of Success

-One thing that really stands out about Digital Course Academy is its proven record of delivering results for course creators.
+Digital Course Academy really stands out for its proven record of delivering results for course entrepreneurs.

 Over 3,000 students have enrolled to date in the program and used its framework for creating an online course.

-Plus the course comes from Amy Porterfield, who herself has a proven track record as a course creator and has sold digital courses worth over $20 million to date.
+Plus, the course comes from Amy Porterfield, who herself has a proven track record as a course creator and has sold digital courses worth over $30 million to date.

-While the Digital Course Academy is one of the best courses in its niche, like any other program, it won’t be right for everyone.
+While the Digital Course Academy is one of the best courses in its niche, it won’t be right for everyone like any other program.
 So let’s assess if the course is right for you.

 Digital Course Academy is right for you if:

-#1: You’re an existing blogger or an Youtuber or a podcaster
+1. You’re an existing blogger or a Youtuber or a podcaster

-With DCA, you will get a step-by-step process to build and launch a course that brings real value to your audience and helps you monetize your expertise.
+With Digital Course Academy, you will get a step-by-step process to build and launch a course that brings real value to your audience and helps you monetize your expertise.

-If you are a freelancer or a coach with a thriving client business, the program could help you turn your expertise into a digital product.
-And you are ideally suited to use DCA to take your business to the next level.
+If you are a freelancer or a coach with thriving client business, the program could help you turn your expertise into a digital product.
+And you are ideally suited to use Digital Course Academy to take your online business to the next level.

-If you have already have an established business, and you are looking to add another income stream, the program could certainly be worth joining for you.
+If you’re someone with an established business and you’re looking to add another income stream, the program could certainly be worth joining for you.

-In fact, you could even be doing a full-time job in the corporate world, and looking to invest in building an online course business on the side.
+In fact, you could even be doing a full-time job in the corporate world and looking to invest in building a side hustle business.